-Bank loans were contracted in 2016 for €5.5 million to finance the purchase of the building where the research center and headquarters of the Company are located.
-Additional funding of €0.3 million was released in 2017.
-Between March and May 2019, the Company contracted a loan of €1.2 million to finance the renovation of two 450 m2 areas for the Analytical department, one for offices, the other for laboratories.
+Bank loans were contracted in 2016 for \in 5.5 million to finance the purchase of the building where the research center and headquarters of the Company are located.
+Additional funding of \in 0.3 million was released in 2017.
+Between March and May 2019, the Company contracted a loan of \in 1.2 million to finance the renovation of two 450 m2 areas for the Analytical department, one for offices, the other for laboratories.
 These loans have been entirely paid off as part of the building sale in March 2022 (see chapter 4 of the present document).
-As of December 31, 2021, the loans have been reclassified as short-term financial liabilities on the balance sheet for a total amount of €4.4 million.

-In 2019, the Company subscribed to a bond issue, with warrants, for a total of €15 million from IPF Fund II, through two tranches of €7.5 million each, on October 11th, 2019, and December 10th, 2019.
-This contract is detailed in paragraph 1.3.7.5 of the present universal registration document.
+In 2019, the Company subscribed to a bond issue, with warrants, for a total of \in 15 million from IPF Fund II, through two tranches of \in 7.5 million each, on October 11th, 2019, and December 10th, 2019.
+This contract is detailed in paragraph 1.2.6.6 of the present universal registration document.